2025 Florida state legislative special elections: House District 40

-The special election in Florida's 40th House of Representatives district will take place on September 2, 2025.
+The special election in Florida's 40th House of Representatives district took place on September 2, 2025.
 The primary was held on June 24, 2025.
 The district encompasses a portion of Orange County.

 Background

 The special election was triggered after democratic incumbent LaVon Bracy Davis announced her resignation to run for a special election in Senate District 15 (see below) to succeed Geraldine Thompson, who died on February 13, 2025.
 RaShon Young, an aide to Bracy Davis, was declared the winner over former state representative Travaris McCurdy after polls closed.

 In the 2024 general election, Bracy Davis won by 35 points over her Republican opponent.